dewsign/bitbucket-backup/README.md

 node app --user=bbUser --pass=bbPass --owner=teamOrUserName --folder=./bitbucket-repo-backups --auth=ssh
 ```

-Note that all options are mandatory, except `--folder`.
-It defaults to `./bb-backup`.
+Note that all options are mandatory, except `--folder` and `--auth`.
+It defaults to `./bitbucket-repo-backups` and https authentication respectively.